ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 # Networking

-Lodestar will automatically start connecting to peers on startup.
-Those peers are found through the discv5 protocol and once peers are established communications happen via gossipsub over libp2p.
+Lodestar will automatically connect to peers on startup.
+Peers are found through the discv5 protocol and once peers are established communications happen via gossipsub over libp2p.
 While not necessary, having a basic understanding of how the various protocols and transports work will help with debugging and troubleshooting as some of the more common challenges come up with [firewalls](#firewall-management) and [NAT traversal](#nat-traversal).

 ## Networking Flags